sypsyp97/Eagle_Loss/README.md

 - `dataset.py`: This script is responsible for handling the dataset.

 - `eagle_loss.py`: Contains the implementation of the Eagle-Loss function.
+For patch_size, we suggest set to 3.

 - `model.py`: Defines the architecture of the U-Net that is used for FOV extension.